jose-donato/docs/website/content/sdk/guides/guides/stocks/behavioral-analysis.md

   [
     "stocks", "stock", "options", "option", "call", "put" ]
-excerpt: "This guide introduces the Stocks menu in the context of the OpenBB SDK."
+excerpt: "This guide introduces the BA menu in the context of the OpenBB SDK."
 ---